derkan/flask-locale/README.md

 Implements i18n and l10n support for Flask.
 This is based on the old [Flask-Locale](http://github.com/whtsky/whtsky-locale/) extension.
 Uses files or database to get translations.

+You can use this extension to translate your applications really easily.
+No babel preperation is needed.
+Just put your English text and its translation in a file.

 ## Quick Start
 - For very quick test look at `demo` directory.